 One particular thing in Frozen 2 that makes me especially happy is how all of the water looks in the film, and especially how the water looks in the dark seas sequence seen in the trailers.
 On Moana, we really struggled with getting whitewater and foam to look appropriately bright and white.
 Since that bright white effect comes from high-order scattering in volumes and at the time we were still using our old volume rendering system that couldn’t handle high-order scattering well, the artists on Moana wound up having to rely on a lot of ingenious trickery to get whitewater and foam to look just okay.
 I think Moana is a staggeringly beautiful film, but if you know where to look, you may be able to tell that the foam looks just a tad bit off.
 On Frozen 2, however, we were able to do high-order scattering, and as a result, all of the whitewater and foam in the dark seas sequence looks just absolutely amazing.
 No spoilers, but all I’ll say is that there’s another part in the movie that isn’t in any trailer where my jaw was just on the floor in terms of water rendering; you’ll know it when you see it.
 A similar effect has been done before in a previous CG Disney Animation movie, but the effect in Frozen 2 is on a far grander, far more impressive, far more amazing scale [Tollec et al. 2020].

 To give a sense of just how gorgeous Frozen 2 looks, below are some stills from the movie, in no particular order, 100% rendered using Hyperion.
-As usual, these are all from marketing shots and trailers; once the film is out on home media, I’ll swap out for higher quality stills.
 If you love seeing cutting edge rendering in action, I strongly encourage going to see Frozen 2 on the biggest screen you can find!
 The film has wonderful songs, a fantastic story, and developed, complex, funny characters, and of course there is not a single frame in the movie that isn’t stunningly beautiful.